HGray384/lrcfs-stats-reference-book/README.md

 ```
 Then open the /interactive-shiny/app.R file and run the application.
 In RStudio, this is done by opening the file and clicking 'Run App' just above the editing panel.

-## To run the interactive examples within the book
+## To run the interactive examples within the book (for developers)

 The html version of the stats book embeds the shiny application within the relevant sections of its text.
 To make this run correctly, follow the steps above to run the shiny application first.